 - Develop gender expertise, including by increasing the number of gender advisors, with the participation of civil society organizations, the Academia and the media; - Disseminate multi-format materials to inform women about their human rights and the availability of mechanisms for access to justice.
-States parties should inform women about their eligibility for support, legal aid, as well as for social services that interface with justice systems; and - · Integrate educational programmes on women's rights and gender equality, including legal literacy - legal aid, as well as for social services that interface with justice systems; and - Integrate educational programmes on women's rights and gender equality, including legal literacy programmes, into curricula at all levels of education which emphasize the crucial role of women's access to justice and the role of men and boys as advocates and stakeholders.
+States parties should inform women about their eligibility for support, legal aid, as well as for social services that interface with justice systems; and - Integrate educational programmes on women's rights and gender equality, including legal literacy programmes, into curricula at all levels of education which emphasize the crucial role of women's access to justice and the role of men and boys as advocates and stakeholders.